directus-labs/guest-authoring/copy-this-template-directory/index.md

 ![trigger node](/copy-this-template-directory/directus_flow_2_01_.png "trigger node")

-make sure that you have same config:
+make sure that you have the same config:

 Type - Filter(Blocking)

 Scope - items.delete

-Collections - collection of your choice
+Collections - a collection of your choice

 Response - data of last operation